 This album is so wonderfully lo-fi you’d think it was a relic from the

 century, recorded by Alan Lomax

 when he was on his field recording binges.
 Go to the MP3 page of his

 website for tons of downloads

 from this album and others.

-of the King Khan & BBQ Show posted soon, as I recently caught their
+King Khan & BBQ Show posted soon, as I recently caught their live

 and it ruled with a fierceness.